 The Group generates other revenues mainly from stand-alone sales of consumer drones and their components and spare parts.
-Revenues are recognized when the consumer drones are delivered and the title and
+Revenues are recognized when the consumer drones are shipped and the control of the drones are transferred to the customers.
+The Group started to phase out the consumer drone business in late 2016.